rodaabdulkadir/data-analytics-power-bi-report880/README.md

 # Power BI Project README

-This Power BI project aims to provide comprehensive data analysis and visualisation fora retail company's sales and performance metrics, facilitating informed decision-making and strategic planning..
+This Power BI project aims to provide comprehensive data analysis and visualisation for a retail company's sales and performance metrics, facilitating informed decision-making and strategic planning..
 It includes multiple pages, each focusing on different aspects of the data and analysis.

 ## Reflection